Skip to main content

 14. Practice your fling at the Scottish Highland Games in Scotland

-Sort of like the Olympics for traditional sports and dances in Scotland, the Scottish Highland Games in the Scottish Highlands is a fun event for travelers with all kinds of interests.
-In fact, it’s one of the best sporting events to attend, as you don’t need to know anything about the individual sports to get a lot out of the experience.
-Enjoy watching Highland dancing, hammer tossing, caber throwing, and bagpipe tooting on a day trip from Edinburgh.
+Sort of like the Olympics for traditional sports and dances in Scotland, the Scottish Highland Games in the Scottish Highlands is a fun annual event that will appeal to travelers of diverse (non-sporting) interests.
+In fact, it’s one of the best sporting events to attend precisely because you don’t need to know anything about the individual sports to get a lot out of the experience.

 What one reviewer said: “Tim was so much more than a bus driver.
 He was awesome.
 His brief Scottish history put so much into perspective and the tidbits along the way broke up the journey.
 The experience itself was well planned from travel to admission and all the rest.”
 Mark_L, September 2025